apache/pekko-connectors/docs/src/main/paradox/aws-event-bridge.md

 ## Integration testing

-For integration testing without connecting directly to Amazon EventBridge, Alpakka uses [Localstack](https://github.com/localstack/localstack), which comes as a docker image - and has a corresponding service `amazoneventbridge` in the `docker-compose.yml` file.
+For integration testing without connecting directly to Amazon EventBridge, Apache Pekko Connectors uses [Localstack](https://github.com/localstack/localstack), which comes as a docker image - and has a corresponding service `amazoneventbridge` in the `docker-compose.yml` file.
 Which needs to be started before running the integration tests `docker-compose up amazoneventbridge`.

 @@@ index